paralin/quic-channel/README.md

  - Pending circuits could be given an expiry timestamp, which can be used as an upper bound for latency between two hosts.
  - First task will be spitting the logic into multiple go packages so we can re-use the Quic session management code for different level sessions.
- - TURN vs STUN: over an internet route, encode information in Route Build Probes about STUN connection info.
+ - TURN vs STUN: over an internet route, encode information in Circuit Probes about STUN connection info.
 Use this as a secondary channel path.
+ - Identify the interface a session is on.
+Make a reliable identifier for this (uint32 hash?).

+Peer tracking:

+ - Discovery should build a database of observed peers.
+Observed events should be tracked.
+Maybe use a BoltDB database?
+ - An event would be: UDP broadcast observed, Circuit Build relay observed, etc.
+ - This can be analyzed to infer potential connectivity with a peer before actually making a route request.
+ - Will also be useful for visualization.
+ - Can also store Routes that we can then use later.

 ## Packet Routing